Giants HC Tracker: Who Has The Team Targeted To Replace Joe Judge?

 The Giants’ search for a new head coach is underway.

-John Mara, Steve Tisch, and the rest of the Giants organization have yet to hire a new general manager following the “retirement” of Dave Gettleman.
+John Mara, Steve Tisch, and the rest of the Giants organization have hired a new general manager in Joe Schoen, who was previously the assistant GM out in Buffalo.

+Now, the search continues for a new head coach to replace Joe Judge, with Schoen leading the way.

 Cowboys DC Dan Quinn